Staff profile - Bodil Rasmussen

 Course Advisory Sub-Committee, Graduate Certificate in Diabetes Education

 HNN726 Research Thesis B

-Associate Profesor Rasmussen teaches in numerous units across undergraduate and postgraduate courses with the focus on psychosocial aspects of living with chronic illness, in particular in the perspective of life transitions and self-management.
+Associate Profesor Rasmussen teaches in numerous units across undergraduate and postgraduate courses with the focus on psychosocial aspects of living with chronic conditions, in particular in the perspective of life transitions and self-management.

-Diabetes edcuation and educational outcomes, psyhosocail aspects of living with diabetes and other chronic illness, life transitions and coping with life changes.
+Diabetes edcuation and educational outcomes, psyhosocial aspects of living with diabetes and other chronic conditions, life transitions and coping with life changes.